greenonline/ATtiny_HVSP-ISP_stripboard/README.md

 ## Layout #2: 65 x 145 mm => 24 strips x 56 holes

+This is a (horizontally) compressed version of the layout.
+As a result of the compression, some features available in the larger board have been either removed, or changed:

+- There is no longer a set of header pins (that replicate the lower side of the Arduino Uno) along the left hand side
+- The connection to the Arduino RESET pin has been moved
+- The additional (and redundant) set of sockets either side of the ZIF socket have been removed.
+- The location of the HVSP breakout sockets (for DigiSpark/DigiStump fuse resetting) has been changed - these connections are shown as red
+- The space for adding optional capacitors for debouncing SW1 and SW2 has been removed

-Note: The larger size of the 12x12 mm Omron buttons makes it rather difficult to fit a layout using them, on to a 65 x 145 mm stripboard
+Note: The larger size of the 12x12 mm Omron buttons makes it rather difficult to fit a layout using them, on to a 65 x 145 mm stripboard.
+Hence, there are no *compressed* layouts for 12x12 mm Omron buttons

 ### Using 12 V booster PCB
 #### 6x6 mm Omron with 12 V booster PCB